virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ```
 #### 2.3.
 Lighting

-The light will be a point light whose position is define by the constant `LIGHT_SOURCE`, and it will have light attenuation based on the distance from the light.
-We will use a simple [Bling-Phong reflection model]:
+The light will be a point light whose position is defined by the constant `LIGHT_SOURCE`, and it will have light attenuation based on the distance from the light.
+We will use a simple [Blinn-Phong reflection model]:
 ```glsl
 // Calculate the distance to the light source float r = length( LIGHT_SOURCE - plane_hit );